Exerqtor/Voron/Mods/revo_nozzle_storage_skirt/README_.md

 # UPDATE
 - 16.07.2022: Initial release, this is NOT the finished or polished "product" but it works!
-I will update the design and publish the CAD (with updated STL's) as soon as i can!
+I will update the design and publish the CAD (with updated STL's ofc) as soon as i can!

-## Misumi RBPB5 (Gucci GE5C)
+## Revo nozzle storage skirt
 ##### Credits:
 - @hartk1213 [Original GE5C Mod](https://github.com/hartk1213/MISC/tree/main/Voron%20Mods/Voron%202/2.4/Voron2.4_GE5C "Original GE5C Mod") (He has too much nice things, please visit his Github Page)
 - His Design is made for GE5C and Igus ELGM-05